 The Maharashtra Tourism Development Corporation (MTDC) had tented accommodation previously, but recently, MTDC has developed this ‘virgin’ beach into a full-fledged resort.
 The resort has very comfortable and luxurious duplex cottages that occupy the northern end of the beach and south of the cottages is a line of casuarinas that act as a natural fence, making this beach virtually inaccessible and therefore secluded.
 The resort also has a restaurant that offers local seafood delicacies cooked in the authentic Malvani style.

 Talking of rains, they did not miss the appointment.
 It is a ritual – where ever I go, they follow me.
 One evening at around 4, clouds suddenly came from nowhere and covered the entire sky, the rains came and fell through the night.
 The revolving beam of light from the lighthouse at Vengurla, like a firefly, broke the evening darkness.
 But thanks god, the next morning the skies were decked in an all-blue school uniform while the tall casuarinas coughed with the overnight cold and exhaled their wetness.
-The clouds were gone and I rested on the hammock that was tied up to the casurina trees, ideally placed for such an activity.
+The clouds were gone and I rested on the hammock that was tied up to the casuarina trees, ideally placed for such an activity.

-Well, rest and relaxation was not all I was looking for, so I took the opportunity to explore the surrounding areas including the coastal forts of Vijaydurg and Devgarh and the island fortress of Sindhudurg.
+Well, rest and relaxation were not all I was looking for, so I took the opportunity to explore the surrounding areas including the coastal forts of Vijaydurg and Devgarh and the island fortress of Sindhudurg.
 Sindhudurg Fort, off Malvan, is undoubtedly the most formidable of Shivaji’s sea coast constructions.

 Very close to Tarkarli, the old settlement of Malvan is virtually hidden by palm trees.
 It is believed that Malvan was once an inner island but today it is part of the mainland.
 Malvan was once a trading post, but today it is known for its saltpans, Chinese clay pottery and most especially for its spicy and pungent Malvani cuisine, which is quite distinct from Konkan cuisine.
 Little known to most visitors is that the waters off Malvan are also a marine wildlife sanctuary, the only marine sanctuary in the state of Maharashtra.
 Malvan also boasts of a long, lovely beach from which one can see the great sea-fort of Sindhudurgh.